Welcome

 4:00 PM - 5:30 PMAddressing the Adversities in African American Families through an Experiential Exploration for Innovative Interventions and Systems Change

 Adverse Childhood Experiences (ACESs) are traumatic experiences which may have negative long-lasting effects on the health and wellbeing of children through adulthood.
 ACEs are a reality for many individuals and families.
 This simulation experience was developed to provide a glimpse of the effects of early and chronic traumatic experiences such as abuse, neglect, and exposure to substance abuse, mental illness and violence in homes and communities.
-The cases are real.
-This simulated approach is an interactive, immersion experience to engage participants in the complexities of ACEs to develop innovative interventions and systems change initiatives for effective advocacy, service provisions and trauma responsive work.

 Track: Youth Development